9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Is the FHFA House Price Index Calculator trustworthy?

 As a starting point, yes, the price tool is trustworthy.
-The federal government has access to data from the largest 100 metropolitan statistical areas (MSAs) in the U.S., which it uses in the price tool.
+The federal government has access to data from the largest 100 metropolitan statistical areas (MSAs) in the U.S., which is used in the price tool.

-But, given that there are over 400 MSAs, this tool may leave a lot of information off the table for specific information on a home in your area.
+But, given that there are over 400 MSAs, this tool may not provide all the information needed to find a specific home in your area.

 9. Plug into a value calculator

-There is a difference between simply inputting your address into Zillow.com or another real estate website to get their estimated value and using an Automated Valuation Model (AVM).
-An AVM that asks questions and gathers more data about your home — or the home you plan on buying — before returning a value, yielding more accurate results.
+There is a difference between simply entering your address into Zillow.com or another real estate website to get its estimated value and using an AVM.
+An AVM asks questions and gathers more data about your home—or the home you plan on buying—before returning a value, yielding more accurate results.

 The HomeLight AVM asks seven simple but specific questions about your home to ensure we have the most up-to-date data about the property.
-By providing these details, you’ll see a much more accurate valuation of your home.
+By providing these details, you’ll see a much more accurate home valuation.
 Along with an estimated ballpark value, HomeLight’s free Home Value Estimator tool provides additional selling suggestions and options.
-Sometimes, you’ll even see a 90% to 95% offer come in on your home’s market value before you even consider listing it.
+Sometimes, you’ll even see a 90% to 95% offer on your home’s market value before you even consider listing it.

 Are value calculators trustworthy?

 Some value calculators are more trustworthy than others.
-Much of their reliability depends on if the valuation tool uses more than a default algorithm to evaluate your home’s value, and if it generates a detailed report.
+Their reliability depends on whether the valuation tool uses more than a default algorithm to evaluate your home’s value and if it generates a detailed report.

 If you aren’t sure what goes into a valuation calculator you’re considering using, read the fine print.
 It’s also a good idea to consult several of them (and don’t trust any to have an actual appraised home value).